timescale/nft-starter-kit/README.md

 We recommend following along with the [NFT Starter Kit tutorial](https://docs.timescale.com/timescaledb/latest/tutorials/analyze-nft-data/) to get familar with the contents of this repository.

+For more information about the NFT Starter Kit, see the [announcement blog post](https://tsdb.co/nft-starter-kit-blog).

 ## Project components

 * [Data ingestion script][ingest], which collects historical data from OpenSea and ingests it into TimescaleDB